reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 # Run the app

-The following diagram illustrates your environment before you run your starter app.
-Your application consists of your frontend (index.mjs), your backend (index.rsh), and the Reach Docker environment where everything will run: the Reach compiler, your application, the consensus network devnets, and your smart contract.
+The following diagram illustrates your environment before you run the starter app.
+Your application consists of a frontend (index.mjs), a backend (index.rsh), and the Reach Docker environment where everything will run including the Reach compiler, your application, the consensus network devnets, and the smart contract.

 <p><img src="reach-run-1.png" class="img-fluid" width=420 loading="lazy"></p>

 Now, run your starter app in the vscode terminal three times, once for each supported consensus network.
-Use the commands below in succession, and note the output:
+Use the commands below in succession:

 ``` nonum
 $ REACH_CONNECTOR_MODE=ALGO-devnet reach run